-In the Arm architecture, synchronous control is transferred between the normal Non-secure state and the Secure state through Secure Monitor Call (SMC) exceptions [1.][2.].
-SMC exceptions are generated by the SMC instruction [1.][2.], and are handled by the Secure Monitor.
-The operation of the Secure Monitor is determined by the parameters that are passed in through registers.
+In the Arm architecture, control is synchronously transferred between a caller in one Security state [2.] and a callee, in a potentially distinct Security state, through Secure Monitor Call (SMC) exceptions [1.][2.].
+SMC exceptions are generated by the SMC instruction [1.][2.], and are handled by the EL3 Monitor, or trapped and handled by EL2 Software.
+The operation of the callee is determined by the parameters that are passed in through registers.